Concrete18/Concrete18/README.md

 # About Me

-My interest is in computer science, programming, Linux, and Windows.
+I am very interested in computer science, programming, Linux, and Windows.
 I first got interested in programming from playing some puzzle games created by Zachtronics.
 I decided to teach myself Python early into 2020 and then began my journey into App Academy in mid 2021 where I learned full stack JavaScript.

 <!-- TODO edit colors -->
 <p align="center">